isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 2.&nbsp;The Bill before this House clarifies duties, provides relief, and also strengthens accountability across the online ecosystem to deal with online harms.

 {:start="3"}
-3.&nbsp;My colleagues have earlier taken Members through the key aspects of the Bill.&nbsp;
+3.&nbsp;My colleagues have earlier taken Members through the key aspects of the Bill.

 {:start="4"}
-4.&nbsp;I will focus on outlining the new Statutory Torts framework, as well as the End-User Identification measures in this Bill.&nbsp;
+4.&nbsp;I will focus on outlining the new Statutory Torts framework, as well as the End-User Identification measures in this Bill.

 <b>II.
 Stories of victims of online harms</b>